-The results of stress and scenario analysis confirmed that the risks previously ranked as material produced the largest expected losses.
-As shown in the sentivities above, the most material risks are credit spread risk and morbidity termination risk.
+The results of the most recent stress and scenario analysis confirmed that the risks previously considered the most material produced the largest expected losses.
+As shown in the sensitivities above, the most material risks are credit spread risk and morbidity termination risk.